solacese/pubsub-podman-starter/README.md

 ```

 Another, is to set limits on the host, then set `podman create` to use the host settings with `--ulimit host`.

+## To Do

+- Add HA Proxy load balancer